canonical/ubuntu-cloud-docs/readme.rst

 Ubuntu cloud documentation
 ==========================

 Documentation for Ubuntu on public clouds.
 This documentation is composed of seven related documentation sets.
 The first one is for content related to public clouds in general and includes links to the remaining six.
-Five of the remaining six pertain to different cloud partners (AWS, Azure, IBM, Google cloud and Oracle cloud), while the last one is for OCI registries.
+Five of the remaining six pertain to different cloud partners (AWS, Azure, IBM, Google cloud and Oracle cloud), while the last one is for container (OCI) registries.

 Each documentation set is currently published to a different location: